Nivedhaasai/DevOps/README.md

-## A couple of honest notes

-- My github account hit a billing issue partway through this course, which blocks github actions from running on any of my repos until it gets sorted out with support.
-Where that affects a specific lab, i have said so in that lab's own readme, along with what i tested manually instead while waiting on it.
-- Each lab folder has its own readme with the actual setup steps, results, and screenshots where the assignment asked for them.
-This top level one is just here to tie the whole repo together.
+- Each lab folder has its own readme with the actual setup steps and results